Everyone loves a good night out, and everyone loves a good bartender. They give us drinks and commit their nights to making sure we have good ones.

 “If you order 13 drinks, I’ve got to pour you 13 drinks.
 I’m only human.
 Screaming ‘where’s my order already’ doesn’t increase productivity,” ThatGuyJim said.

 A complicated order will cost you more time.
 Fancy cocktails may taste delicious, but they’re labor-intensive for your bartender.
 Good drinks come to those who wait.

 Next: Don’t ask for something for free.

-A long-time bartender and bar manager had a few complaints about annoying things that customers do.
-At the top of the list was asking for free drinks.
+A long-time bartender and bar manager had a few complaints about annoying things customers do.
+Near the top of the list: Asking for free drinks.
 “It’s the people who are nice and are good customers that end up with an ‘on the house’ drink,” they said.

 9. Is this your real job?

-This question is often followed by, “Is this what you actually want to do?” or “But you seem so smart.”
+After a couple drinks, people often ask, “Is this what you actually want to do?” or “But you seem so smart.”
 These questions, along with, “So what do you actually want to do?” all make Buzzfeed’s list of 61 things you should never say to a bartender.

 Next: The bartender doesn’t know what you want.

 User CobraCornelius admitted they dread hearing this from a customer; “I don’t know what I want.
 Make me something good.
 You decide.”